U.S.-Iran distrust looms over Tehran air crash investigation

 “Iran has decent investigative capabilities.
 They produce solid accident investigative reports,” Hayes said.

-Black boxes from crashed jets are sometimes sent directly to Boeing’s suppliers - U.S.-based Honeywell (HON.N) or L3 (LHX.N) - whenever they are too damaged to be examined properly.
+Black boxes from crashed jets are sometimes sent directly to Boeing’s suppliers - U.S.-based Honeywell or L3 - whenever they are too damaged to be examined properly.
 That would normally be carried out in coordination with the U.S. National Transportation Safety Board.

 Iran could ask another country, possibly France or Russia, to help analyse the data if needed, Hayes said.
 With 62 of its nationals on board the crashed jet, Canada, which has advanced technical capabilities, could also play a key role, he added.